Skip to content

 The path layout is the same as upstream Frigate.
 If you’ve been running Frigate in Docker before, the Recordings tab and your file shape will be familiar.

-1. Tray menu — Settings → Folders → Change Media Location… Pick a new folder.
-Fregata will move the existing files on next launch and update the path env var.
-This is the friendlier route.
+Tray menu — Settings → Folders → Change Media Location… Pick a new folder.
+Fregata will move the existing files on next launch, or let you move them yourself.

 Fregata prunes on a 24-hour cycle.
 To reclaim space immediately: